American Youth Football/Cheer (AYF/AYC) FAQs

 Who is covered by the General Liability policy?

-Coverage is provided for the insured sports organization itself and its officers, directors, employees, managers, coaches, trainers, game officials, and other managing personnel, while acting on behalf of the insured football organization or cheer squad
+Coverage is provided for the insured sports organization itself and its officers, directors, employees, and volunteers while acting on behalf of the insured football organization or cheer squad

 What activities are covered?